IRNAS/ToslinkCNC/README.md

 ![manchester-decoder](images/manchester_decoder.png)

 Step sampler is a finite state machine.
 It's diagram of possible states is presented in figure below.
 Movement between states is based on received step width: short, medium or long.
 If step width is too long, the connection is lost and motor driver is disabled (enable signal equals to '1').
+As soon as the correct manchester symbol is received, the connection is again established.

 ![manchester-decoder-state-machine](images/manchester_decoder_state_machine.png)